Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Hyperconfusions Generated by one Hyperconfusion

 \section{Hyperconfusions Generated by one Hyperconfusion}

-Given a hyperconfusion $\mathsf{X}$, how many different hyperconfusions can be formed by applying the operations $\cup,\cap,\rightarrow$ on $\mathsf{X},\bot=\{\emptyset\},\top=2^{\Omega}$ repeatedly, i.e., how many hyperconfusions are generated by $\mathsf{X}$?
+Given a hyperconfusion $\mathsf{X}$, how many different hyperconfusions can be formed by applying the operations $\cup,\cap,\rightarrow$ on $\mathsf{X},\bot=2^{\emptyset},\top=2^{\Omega}$ repeatedly, i.e., how many hyperconfusions are generated by $\mathsf{X}$?
 There are at most $9$ different hyperconfusions generated by $\mathsf{X}$, as shown in Figure \ref{fig:lattice}.
-This is a sublattice of the Rieger-Nishimura lattice, which only contains $9$ elements here because the Scott formula holds in Medvedev logic \cite{sorbi2008intermediate}.
-We now explain the meaning of the hyperconfusions other than $\mathsf{X},\{\emptyset\},2^{\Omega}$.
-The difference mostly lies in how omniscience (i.e., when $\omega\notin\mathrm{supp}(\mathsf{X})$) is treated.
+This is a sublattice of the Rieger-Nishimura lattice \cite{nishimura1960formulas}, which only contains $9$ elements because the Scott formula holds in Medvedev logic \cite{sorbi2008intermediate}.
+We now explain the meaning of the hyperconfusions other than $\mathsf{X},2^{\emptyset},2^{\Omega}$.